Earth Day Tips for 2023: Projects and Initiatives for Businesses

 - How will you communicate the results of this partnership to your employees and other stakeholders?
 E.g. Company-wide meeting, press release, promotional video, social media posts, etc.

-Summary: Earth Day Employee Engagement is a Big Green Step towards Your Larger Sustainability Mission
+Summary: Earth Day Employee Engagement is a Big Green Step towards Your Larger Sustainability Mission in 2023

 Earth Day is a global invitation for individuals and organizations to take action and become better environmental stewards both on April 22nd and year-round.
 The idea of billions of people worldwide collectively making an effort, big and small, to protect the environment is an exciting and inspirational look at what the future could be.
 Equipped with their teams of experts and innovative thinkers, companies are especially important players in promoting the Earth Day mission.
 Through active Earth Day employee engagement and embodying Earth Day year-round, companies are turning single day events into lifelong positive movements.